 Should you write regards to close your next letter or email?
 What does it mean to send your regards, anyway?

-Using regards in a letter closing suggests that you have respect for the recipient, but not necessarily a close relationship with him or her.
-Because it is less formal than yours faithfully or sincerely, expressions with regards are perfect in emails, which tend to be less formal than letters anyway.
+Using regards in an email closing suggests that you have respect for the recipient, but not necessarily a close relationship with them.
+Because it is less formal than sincerely, expressions with regards are perfect in emails, which tend to be less formal than letters anyway.

 The more informal style for an email would be simply Regards.
 It can work for emails to people you work with regularly, but you might also want to consider that if you correspond with someone very frequently, no closing may be required at all.

 The preposition regarding can also be used in the sense of concerning or with respect to.

 As a noun, regard can mean consideration:

 As a verb, to regard means “to consider or think about something in a particular way”:

 Or to observe (although this usage is archaic):

 Regards, Best regards, and Kind regards are good email sign-offs.